Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 - Good communication
 - Shares the load
 - Strategic play
-- Caption: "This is the one you need for Nov 30"
+- Caption: "This is the one you need for Dec 20"

 **End**: "Find your partner.
 Register at syncplay.co"